 GROWING INITIAL EMOTIONAL INTIMACY ROOTS

-Let’s use a close friend from HS as our example.
+Let’s use a close friend from high school as our example.

 Your close friend from High School – Back in the day, you spent all sorts of time together.
 There was a big variety in ways you spent time together, a broad range of topics you talked about, and a closeness that comes from being friends during the time in life when you are learning, making mistakes, and trying new things.